UWCHR/ice-air/README.md

 A project analyzing data from Immigration and Customs Enforcement's Alien Repatriation and Transfer System (ARTS) for the report [Hidden in Plain Sight: ICE Air and the Machinery of Mass Deportation](https://jsis.washington.edu/humanrights/2019/04/23/ice-air/) by the [University of Washington Center for Human Rights](https://jsis.washington.edu/humanrights/).

 Original Excel files as released by ICE can be found on [UWCHR's Google Drive](https://drive.google.com/open?id=1GVeLTfCm846YkZKWPlK0HF5eRxxYqPsF).
 These raw files are excluded from the repository due to their size.
-The most complete data were released in "Installment 2", contains ICE Air ARTS passenger and mission data for 2010-10-01 through 2019-05-03.
+The most complete data were released in "Installment 2", containing ICE Air ARTS passenger and mission data for 2010-10-01 through 2019-05-03.

 ## Report contents